Bare Life short film, HD, color, stereo, 16'28'', 2021

-The film depicts in a loose structure, contested concept of freedom that is tied to various cases and agents; killing and being killed, recognizing pain by machines, and the complex ecosystem of empathy that occurs in response.
+Bare Life depicts a loosely structured, contested concept of freedom tied to various cases and agents: killing and being killed, machines recognizing pain, and the complex ecosystem of empathy that occurs in response.

-(The number of cases is not sequential) Case 1 shows archival footage from a pest controller specializing in the control of wild rats with an airgun.
-Aside from the tense moment between the pest controller and rats over the viewfinder, a voice of lecture on self-defense law flows.
-Case 2 introduces an interlocutor, whose face is covered, sharing a personal story of a North Korean refugee woman, of her idea of freedom and being ‘inside and outside'.
-Case 3 describes an experiment from the Animal Welfare Laboratory.
-This particular experiment uses a deep learning (artificial intelligence) system to collect and analyze facial expression data of laboratory mice, before and after anesthesia surgery, suggesting a tool for recognizing mice’s suffering and pain.
+The film investigates three cases in parallel (the order of cases is not sequential).
+Case 1 shows archival footage of a pest controller specializing in eliminating wild rats with an air gun.
+Case 2 introduces an interlocutor whose face is covered, sharing personal stories about her idea of freedom and being “inside and outside.”
+Case 3 describes an experiment from Animal Welfare Laboratory.
+The project uses deep learning (artificial intelligence) systems to analyze facial expression data of laboratory mice, before and after anesthesia/surgery, suggesting a tool for recognizing the suffering and pain of mice.

 Camera Yva Hyojoo Yang

 Performance Zihern Lee